Marques Douglas

-Marques Lamont Douglas (/ˈmɑːrkᵻs/; born March 5, 1977, in Greensboro, North Carolina) is a former American football defensive tackle and defensive end who played for five teams in the National Football League during an 11-year career.
-He was signed by the Baltimore Ravens as an undrafted free agent in 1999.
-He played college football at Howard.
+Marques Lamont Douglas (/ˈmɑːrkᵻs/; born March 5, 1977) is an American former professional football player who was a defensive tackle and defensive end for five teams in the National Football League (NFL) during an 11-year career.
+He played college football for the Howard Bison and was signed by the Baltimore Ravens as an undrafted free agent in 1999.

 Douglas played for the Ravens, New Orleans Saints, San Francisco 49ers, New York Jets and the Tennessee Titans.
 He also played for Rhein Fire, an NFL Europe team, and was on the roster of the Miami Dolphins and Tampa Bay Buccaneers.

 Professional career

 Early career

 He was signed as an undrafted free agent by the Baltimore Ravens in 1999, though he didn't see any playing time.
-He then played for the New Orleans Saints in 2000, active for one game.
-He then returned to the Ravens from 2001 through 2004.
-During his time with the Ravens, he started 32 games, becoming a full-time starter for the 2003 and 2004 seasons, and registered a total of 147 tackles, 12 sacks, and 3 forced fumbles.
+He played for the New Orleans Saints in 2000, active for one game.
+He returned to the Ravens from 2001 through 2004.
+During his time with the Ravens, he started 32 games, becoming a full-time starter for the 2003 and 2004 seasons, and registered a total of 147 tackles, 12 sacks, and three forced fumbles.